-As a new Shopify store owner or a beginner in the SEO industry, the moment you get the SEO checklist for your store right, the next expectation is that your site should be visible to searchers soonest.
+As a new Shopify store owner or a beginner in the SEO industry, the moment you implement an SEO checklist for your store, the next expectation is that your site should be visible to searchers soonest.

 While your expectation might be legit, let me be quick to burst your bubble that there isn’t a one-size-fits-all answer for the amount of time that it takes for content to rank.